 First, all the major nations participated in the abominable practice back then.
 Second, I like to read American history, and in a standard college sophomore history textbook, I learned something startling.
 Between 1526 and 1810, the New World imported 12 million slaves.
 British North America took in 427,000 of them in those years – less than five percent.

 As to the Founders, you can be right about Points A-L, wrong about Point M, and right about Points N-Z and not be disqualified.
 Some of the Founders who owned slaves – not every one did – were wrong about slavery (Point M).
-But they were right about the other twenty-five points.
+But they were right about the other letters.

 The vast majority of Americans – over eighty percent – did not own slaves.